TrakHound/TrakHound-Community/README.md

 - Using the new HTTP based API now makes TrakHound fully cloud compatible!

 ### IMTS 2016
 - TrakHound is going to be featured in Okuma's booth at IMTS 2016 (booth S-8500) as TrakHound is now part of the Okuma App Store.
 Okuma customers can now go to the Okuma App Store to download their MTConnect Agent/Adapter and will now see TrakHound Community (listed as MTConnect Display) right beside it.
+Check it out at <a href="https://www.myokuma.com/mtconnect-display">Okuma App Store - MTConnect Display</a>.

 ## Help Needed!